 - Sugar cookies can be enjoyed plain or frosted after cooling.

-How Do You Make Sugar Cookies?
+How To Make Sugar Cookies

 - To make this Sugar Cookie Recipe, begin by creaming together butter and sugar on high until light and fluffy in a large bowl or stand mixer fitted with a paddle attachment.